-- In the editor window, double-click on the track name to edit it.
+- In the mixer window, you can double-click on the track's name-slate to rename it.
+Or right-click and choose "Rename" from the menu - In the editor window, double-click on the track's name to edit it.
 Press TAB to advance to the next track. - In the editor list, "Track/Bus" tab, double click the track name to change it.
 Press TAB to advance to the next track. - In the mixer sidebar, right-click on the mixer-strip name, and choose "rename" from the popup menu.

-You can't rename a track while it is record-enabled, because the track name defines the resulting audio wavefile name.
+You can't rename a track while it is record-enabled, because the track name defines the resulting audio wavefile name, and a record-armed track has an associated wave-file that has already been assigned on disk, ready to be written to.